On the Approximate Purification of Mixed Strategies in Games with Infinite Action Sets: Proofs

 \subsection{Proofs of Theorems 3-4}

 Theorem 3.1 of Balder (1988) showed that under the assumptions of Theorem 4, there exists a Nash equilibrium such that every strategy is, in his terminology, a `transition probability'.
-We showed in Proposition 2 that our `mixed strategy' is equivalent to this `transition probability' of Balder (1988).
+Lemma 2 said that our `mixed strategy' is equivalent to this `transition probability' of Balder (1988).
 Therefore, Theorem 3 implies Theorem 4, and it suffices to show Theorem 3.

 We need a lemma.